This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 6

 Villa Aldobrandini.
 Visit the best and most famous example of the early Italian Baroque style (by special arrangement).
-Fly from Rome, arriving Heathrow at c.
+Fly from Rome, arriving at Heathrow at c.
 5.00pm.

 The tour is dependent on the kindness of many individuals and organisations, some of whom are reluctant to make arrangements far in advance, so the order of visits outlined above may change and there may be substitutions for some gardens mentioned.